quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 QUploader currently supports uploading through the HTTP(S) protocol.
 But you can extend the component to support other services as well.
 Like Firebase for example.
 Here's how you can do it.

 ::: warning Help appreciated
 We'd be more than happy to accept PRs on supporting other upload services as well, so others can benefit.
-Hit the `Suggest an edit on GitHub` link at bottom of this page or the pencil icon at the top of the page.
+Hit the `Edit this page in browser` link at bottom of this page or the pencil icon at the top of the page.
 :::

 Below is an example with the API that you need to supply to the `createUploaderComponent()` Quasar util.
 This will create a Vue component that you can import in your app.